vazeri/Confluence-Install-on-E2C-Ubuntu/README.md

-# How to install Confluence on a EC2 t2.micro Free Tier Instance
+# Installing Confluence on a EC2 t2.micro Free Tier Instance

 ## Create the EC2 instance